Where can I travel in Australia as restrictions ease?

 - 2 November: Northern Territory borders reopen to regional Victoria, pending low COVID case numbers.

 - 26 October: Tasmania reopens its borders to the ACT, Northern Territory, Queensland, South Australia and Western Australia.

 - 9 October: Northern Territory borders reopen to Greater Sydney, pending low COVID case numbers.

-19 August: Tasmanian premier Peter Gutwein announces Tasmania's borders extends border closure until 1 December.
+- 19 August: Tasmanian premier Peter Gutwein announces Tasmania extends border closure until 1 December.

-Frequently asked questions about the domestic travel restricitons in Australia
+Frequently asked questions about the domestic travel restrictions in Australia